 One of the best things about the holiday season is making Christmas cookies!
-Whether it is traditional old world cookies like Speculoos or fun flavor ideas like Andes Mint cookies there are an almost endless variety of cookies to make and eat.
+Whether it is traditional old world cookies like Speculoos or fun flavor ideas like Andes Mint cookies or a Kitchen Sink cookie there are an almost endless variety of cookies to make and eat.

 These festive holiday cookies combine candy canes with white chocolate chips for a tasty peppermint Christmas cookie that is sweet, crispy and chewy.

 White Chocolate and Peppermint

 White chocolate and peppermint are a flavor combination that goes fantastically well together.
 I will confess that I am not a big fan of either peppermint or white chocolate by themselves.

 I can have boxes of candy canes in my house and never be tempted to indulge.
 And a white chocolate bunny or candy bar does nothing for me – I want milk chocolate or dark chocolate every time.

 But combine the two together and it tastes amazing!
 I thought these cookies would be easy for me to resist but I was wrong, they actually were kind of addictive.

 It is cool how sometimes ingredients combine to make something that is better than each individual ingredient.
 So even if you, like me, aren’t a huge peppermint fan don’t dismiss these cookies!

 This recipe uses crushed candy canes.
 There are a few different ways you can find these